 Non-profit: You pay fixed monthly premiums until you die.
-You agree the payout amount when you take out the policy.
+You agree on the payout amount when you take out the policy.
 Compare non-profit whole of life insurance policies here.

 With-profit: You pay fixed monthly premiums, which your insurer invests in stocks and shares.
 Depending on market performance, you could end up with more or less of a payout compared to a non-profit policy.

 Unit-linked: Your monthly premiums are based on the payout amount you choose.
-However, the insurer invests your premiums into the stock market meaning you may need to pay in more if the policy's investments under-perform.
+However, the insurer invests your premiums into the stock market meaning you may need to pay in more if the policy's investments underperform.

-However, some insurers give you the option to review your policy after a set amount of time, such as 10 or 15 years.
+Signing up to pay a sum over every month until you die, potentially at a relatively young age is quite a commitment, after all, none of us knows what our circumstances will be in the future.
+For this reason, some insurers give you the option to review your policy after a set amount of time, such as 10 or 15 years.